 At first glance, Bitcoin may sound confusing, however below are ten facts that will truly explain in layman’s terms what exactly bitcoin is and how it came to be.

-- No one single entity controls this currency.
+No single entity controls this currency.

 Confusing?
-Yeah most people think too so at first.
+Yeah, most people think too so at first.

 The general concept of currency and money is that a bank controls it, that there are rises and falls in its value based on the global market, and that you can physically hold it.

 It is, in fact, controlled by everyone who uses bitcoin as the software used for this currency logs and validates who log and validates activities of the bitcoins across the globe.

 You would think that because there’s no need to physically print the bills or mint the coins that there could be an infinite number of bitcoins in existence.